cms-opendata-workshop/workshop2024-lesson-remote-hackathon/episodes/05-agc.md

 ---
-title: "Advanced Generative Challenge"
+title: "Analysis Grand Challenge"
 teaching: 5
 exercises: 0
 ---

 :::::::::::::::::::::::::::::::::::::: questions

-- How can we use generative modeling techniques in particle physics?
+- How do we perform a cross-section measurement with CMS Open Data?
-- What are the challenges of working with older particle physics data?
+- What are the challenges of processing large datasets in particle physics?
-- How do we validate models in this context?
+- How do we ensure reproducibility and scalability in analysis workflows?

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::: objectives

-- Learn generative modeling techniques and their applications in particle physics.
+- Perform a cross-section measurement using CMS Open Data.
-- Understand the challenges and methods for working with older particle physics data.
+- Understand the challenges and methods for processing large particle physics datasets.
-- Gain experience in validating complex models.
+- Gain experience in creating reproducible and scalable analysis workflows.

 ::::::::::::::::::::::::::::::::::::::::::::::::

-## Advanced Generative Challenge
+## Analysis Grand Challenge

-This project is designed for more experienced programmers looking for a challenging activity using older CMS data.
+This project is designed for more experienced programmers looking for a challenging activity using CMS Open Data.

 ### Overview

-The Advanced Generative Challenge is aimed at participants who have a solid programming background and are eager to tackle more complex problems.
-This challenge involves using generative modeling techniques to create synthetic particle collision data that closely matches the statistical properties of real CMS data.
+The Analysis Grand Challenge (AGC) is aimed at participants who have a solid programming background and are eager to tackle complex problems.
+This challenge involves performing the final steps in an analysis pipeline at scale to test workflows envisioned for the High-Luminosity Large Hadron Collider (HL-LHC).

-### Generative Modeling Techniques

-Participants will explore advanced generative modeling techniques, such as Generative Adversarial Networks (GANs) and Variational Autoencoders (VAEs).
-These techniques are powerful tools for creating realistic synthetic data and have numerous applications in particle physics and beyond.
+### Analysis Pipeline

+Participants will work on a cross-section measurement using 2015 CMS Open Data.
+This includes:

+1. **Columnar Data Extraction**: Extracting data from large datasets in a columnar format.
+2. **Data Processing**: Filtering events, constructing observables, and evaluating systematic uncertainties.
+3. **Histogramming**: Summarizing the processed data into histograms.
+4. **Statistical Model Construction**: Building statistical models based on the histograms.
+5. **Statistical Inference**: Performing statistical analysis to infer the cross-section measurement.
+6. **Visualization**: Creating relevant visualizations for each step of the analysis.

 ### Working with Older Data

 Using older CMS data presents unique challenges, such as dealing with outdated formats and incomplete datasets.
-Participants will learn strategies for overcoming these obstacles, ensuring that their models are robust and accurate even when working with less-than-ideal data.
+Participants will learn strategies for overcoming these obstacles, ensuring their analyses are robust and accurate even when working with less-than-ideal data.

-### Model Validation

-An essential aspect of generative modeling is validating the synthetic data.
-Participants will learn various methods for evaluating their models, including statistical tests and comparison with real data.
-This ensures that the generated data is both realistic and useful for further analysis.
+### Reproducibility and Scalability

+An essential aspect of the AGC is ensuring that the analysis workflow is reproducible and can scale to the requirements of the HL-LHC.
+Participants will learn how to:

+- Utilize tools and services for data access and event selection (e.g., Rucio, ServiceX).
+- Implement histogramming and summary statistics using tools like Coffea and cabinetry.
+- Construct and fit statistical models using software like Pyhf.
+- Capture the entire analysis workflow for future reinterpretation using standards and services like [REANA](https://www.reana.io) and RECAST.

 ### Practical Application

-In this project, participants will apply their knowledge to generate synthetic particle collision data.
-This involves not only building and training generative models but also rigorously validating the generated data to ensure it meets the required standards.
+In this project, participants will apply their knowledge to perform a cross-section measurement.
+This involves building and executing the analysis pipeline, rigorously validating the results, and ensuring the workflow is reproducible and scalable.

-For more detailed information and guidelines, please refer to the [Advanced Generative Challenge Documentation](https://agc.readthedocs.io/en/latest/).
+For more detailed information and guidelines, please refer to the [Analysis Grand Challenge Documentation](https://agc.readthedocs.io/en/latest/).

 ::::::::::::::::::::::::::::::::::::: keypoints

-- Generative modeling techniques for particle physics.
+- Cross-section measurement using CMS Open Data.
-- Challenges and methods for working with older data.
+- Challenges and methods for processing large datasets.
-- Techniques for validating complex generative models.
+- Creating reproducible and scalable analysis workflows.

 ::::::::::::::::::::::::::::::::::::::::::::::::